-There are other important elements which represent various things we find in our nature, they are: water, sand, gravel, stone, rock, island, hills, teahouse, bridge, stream, fishes, strolling path, stone-lantern, bamboo pipe, moss, flowers, pond, trees, statues, gates, water basin, garden fences, and garden architecture.
-Every element has different meanings and they symbolize many things.
+There are other important elements that represent various things we find in our nature, they are water, sand, gravel, stone, rock, island, hills, teahouse, bridge, stream, fishes, strolling path, stone-lantern, bamboo pipe, moss, flowers, pond, trees, statues, gates, water basin, and garden fences.

 Types of Japanese Garden

-Traditionally, three main styles of Japanese gardens can be found here in Japan.
-These three different types (Karesansui, Tsukiyama, Chaniwa) of Japanese gardens represent different meaning based on their style of looking.
-We would get familiar with other types of Japanese gardens which are truly profound.
+Traditionally, there are three main styles of Japanese gardens.
+These three different types gardens are known as Karesansui, Tsukiyama, Chaniwa representing different meaning based on their style of looking.

 Karesansui (Rock/Dry/Zen Garden):